emmanuelonah/react-multiselector/README.md

 ### Types

-`mdx-bundler` supplies complete typings within its own package.
+`react-multis` supplies complete typings within its own package.

 `bundleMDX` has a single type parameter which is the type of your frontmatter.
 It defaults to `{[key: string]: any}` and must be an object.
 This is then used